Azurite Gemstone Information

 Please refer to our Gemstone Glossary for details on gemology-related terms.

-Azurite does not have any closely related gems in regards to compositions (other than malachite) and azurite in drusy form.
-It does bear color and resemblance to a few different gems: lapis lazuli, sodalite and lazulite.
-Azurite often occurs intertwines or psuedomorphs into malachite.
-Malachite hybrids often exhibit green speckles blended in with Azurite's blue aggregate crystals.
-These stones are known as either 'Azure-Malachite' or 'Azurmalachite'.
-A rare Azurite mix of cuprite and Azurite is known as 'Bluebird' in the trade.
-These are quite rare and highly sought after by gemstone and mineral collectors.
+Azurite does not have any closely related gems in regard to composition (other than malachite) and azurite in drusy form.
+It does bear color and resemblance to a few different gems; lapis lazuli, sodalite and lazulite.
+Azurite often occurs intertwined or psuedomorphed into malachite.
+Malachite hybrids often exhibit green speckles blended in with azurite's blue aggregate crystals.
+These stones are known as either 'azure-malachite' or 'azurmalachite'.
+A mix of cuprite and azurite is known as 'bluebird' in the trade.
+This is quite rare and highly sought after by gemstone and mineral collectors.